 Navy Blazer & Grey Trousers

 You can’t get much more professional than wearing grey or navy.
-And putting them together for separates is genius.
+And putting them together as separates is genius.

 These top professional suit colors translate beautifully into a combination for separates.